bizarresoftware/CSPOASite/faq/index.md

 # Frequently Asked Questions <img width="33" height="14" src="/images/title-flourish.png"/>

+## What is PayHOA?
+PayHOA is a service that CSPOA uses to help us facilitate many aspects of the association.
+You can use it to pay your dues, request pool parties, and submit architectural forms and other general inquiries.
+Check it out at [https://app.payhoa.com/auth/join/7616-cinnamon-square](https://app.payhoa.com/auth/join/7616-cinnamon-square)!

 ## What is the association fee and what does it include?
-The CSPOA association annual fee is $462 for Cinnamon Square, Cinnamon on the Hill, and the Cinnamon Townhomes.
-Residents benefit from the association dues with trash pickup (once a week), recycling, use of park, tennis courts, and pool, availability of pool and clubhouse for private rental, private security patrol of neighborhood on Halloween night, and streets snow plowed, among other amenities.
+The CSPOA association annual fee is $508 for Cinnamon Square, Cinnamon on the Hill, and the Cinnamon Townhomes.
+Residents benefit from the association dues with trash pickup (once a week), recycling, use of park, tennis courts, and pool, availability of pool and clubhouse for rental, private security patrol of neighborhood on Halloween night, and streets snow plowed, among other amenities.

 ## What fees are associated with the townhomes?
 In addition to the CSPOA dues, the townhomes have additional dues and insurance payments.